 If you're planning to travel to Mexico, you may be concerned with how you will access your funds to pay for expenses during your trip.
-You should be aware that credit and debit cards are not accepted in all establishments in Mexico, and when paying for small expenses on the go such as taxis, bottled water, admission fees for museums and archaeological sites, as well as when eating at local restaurants or food stands, you will need to pay in cash, and that means pesos, not dollars.
+You should be aware that credit and debit cards are not accepted in all establishments in Mexico, and when paying for small expenses on the go such as taxis, bottled water, admission fees for museums and archaeological sites, as well as when eating at local restaurants or food stands, and tips, you will need to pay in cash, and that means pesos, not dollars.
 So before your trip, you should consider how you will get those pesos.

 An easy way to access money while traveling is to use your debit or credit card in an ATM or cash machine in Mexico: you will receive Mexican currency, and your bank will withdraw the equivalent funds from your account plus a fee for the transaction.
 However, you may also wish to bring a certain amount of cash with you to exchange during your trip, and the following is a primer on what you need to know about exchanging money in Mexico.

 The Currency in Mexico

 The currency in Mexico is the Mexican peso, sometimes referred to as the "Nuevo Peso," since its introduction on January 1, 1993, after the currency was devalued.
 The "dollar sign" $ is used to designate pesos, which can be confusing to tourists who may be unsure whether prices are quoted in dollars or pesos (this symbol was actually used in Mexico to designate pesos before it was used in the United States).
 The code for the Mexican peso is MXN.

 Mexican Peso Exchange Rate

 The exchange rate of the Mexican peso to the US dollar has varied from 10 to around 20 pesos within the last decade, and can be expected to continue to vary over time.
 To find out the present exchange rate, you can go to X-Rates.com to see the exchange rate of the Mexican peso to various other currencies.